opencrvs/opencrvs-core/README.md

 Use one of the following authentication details for your user of choice.
 To learn about these user roles and to perform civil registration tasks, read our [documentation](http://documentation.opencrvs.org/)

+Ibombo District in Central Province is our fake country Farajaland's capital district.

+Ilanga District in Sulaka Province is meant to demonstrate a provincial district office in our fake country, Farajaland.

 ### Field Agent

 Username: **kalusha.bwalya** / Password: **test** / SMS code: **000000** / Office: **Ibombo District, Central Province**